jwagne1/Project-1-Tic-Tac-Toe/README.md

     * Referred back to comments I made in the code of the labs we had in class.
     * Try and try again, then try something different, until finally the issue was solved.
     * Moved onto next bug.
 4. To solve for the winner, the function "winner" used an "if else" statement to evaluate each possible scenario for player 1, then for player 2.
-If no winner was determined then declared a Tie.
+If no winner was determined, then it declares a Tie.
 5. To clear the board, when "newGameButton" is clicked, function "clearSquare" uses a for loop to delete the innerHTML inside each square, reset the color of the text in "message" below the board, add a starting message in "message" and reset the background of "message".

 ### Improvements for future iterations